Health Care Power of Attorney

 A “Do Not Resuscitate” wish is typically not going to be included in your Health Care Power of Attorney.
 That’s going to be addressed in the Living Will.
 Here is the difference between those two documents:

 A Health Care Power of Attorney names an agent to act on your behalf and gives that agent instructions regarding your care while incapacitated.

-You can, however, still authorize your agent to make an end of life decision for you and most Health Care Power of Attorneys will have some language giving some direction for your agent.
-The Living Will, however, will kind of trump that because it is indicating that decisions already made.
+You can, however, still authorize your agent to make an end-of-life decision for you, and most Health Care Power of Attorneys will have some language giving some direction for your agent.
+The Living Will, however, will kind of trump that because it indicates that decisions have already been made.

 The Living Will take the pressure off of your agent or relatives because you make the decisions for them ahead of time.

 Our Estate Planning lawyer can help you gain peace of mind by securing these issues.
 Consulting with an experienced estate planning lawyer is essential.
 It will ensure that your final wishes regarding your property, your loved ones, and your healthcare options are carried out.